 How Our Navy Dining Room Came Together

-I have never shopped there before- to be honest I was worried it would look cheap with such a good price tag, but it’s truly a beautiful table.
+I have never shopped there before- I was worried it would look cheap with such a good price tag, but it’s truly a beautiful table.
 The wood doesn’t have that rough feel- it’s smooth and a great color.
-This is the Stonewashed Natural.
+This is the 84″ Bradding table in the Stonewashed Natural.

 Grounding the Space

-Rugs in eating areas… such a topic.
-We choose an outdoor Welfleet Rug and I’m hoping it holds up well to our every day messes.
-It feels durable!
-I try to be honest on here and not uphold some kind of false pretense- if it’s Thanksigivng dinner and my whole family is eating here including our little baby cousins, I’m rolling up this rug.
+But to be honest, if it’s a holiday feast and my whole family is eating here including our little baby cousins, I’m rolling up this rug.
 And that’s ok.
 Because it will be admired 364 other days of the year– so I encourage you to find a rug you like in your dining room!
 No shame in rolling it up for a feast.

 The artwork is the first thing you see in the room off the front door, and the colors are muted and lovely.
 It is SO big you guys, it replaces the need for anything else on that wall.

 Other Design Elements

 And lastly, y’all I am so impressed with Tonic Living.
-They overdelivered on this custom cushion that covers our bench in our entry.
+They overdelivered on this custom cushion for our entry bench.
 Tonic Living helped me pick out this high performance fabric specifically for kids with dirty summertime bare feet – it withstands all kinds of stains (even permanent marker they say??).

 Read through all of my progress here: